sure-trust/G9_VLSI/Course Report/SUPRIYA K.md

 <h3 align="center">SURE Trust - Skill Upgradation for Rural-youth Empowerment Trust</h3>
-  <h2> G9 VLSI </h2>
+  <h2> VLSI Designing-Front End </h2>
 </div>

 # Course Report

 ## Name:K SUPRIYA

-## Qualifications: BTECH FINAL YEAR
+## Qualifications: BTECH [FINAL YEAR]

-Welcome to the course report for the G9 VLSI FE!
+Welcome to the course report for the G9 VLSI Front End!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project